Redback-Operations/redback-documentation/docs/cybersecurity/Blue Team/Wazuh Integrations/VirusTotal-Integration.md

 On the Wazuh dashboard, an option for VirusTotal will show up now.
 ![Wazuh dashboard status](./img-virustotal/dashboard_status.png)

 ### 3.3.
-Change the FIM settings
+Change the agent's FIM settings

 Now that the manager has been set up with VirusTotal, you need to modify the FIM settings to perform real-time scanning on a specified number of directories.
 By default, FIM performs a full system scan with several default system directories every 12 hours, but this is not ideal.
 To modify this, you need to access the **ossec.conf** file of the **agent**, NOT the **manager**.
 The agent file is by default stored under **/var/ossec/etc** in the agent's system.
 You need elevated privileges to access this file.
 ![Configuration directory of the agent](./img-virustotal/agent_etc_directory.png)

 Once there, you can choose any directories to monitor.
-Since malicious actors commonly use the **/tmp** and **/var/tmp** directories to store temporary files, it is valuable to monitor them.
-Also, since the Data Warehouse's file upload tool uses the **dw-bucket-bronze** directory, it is useful to monitor these directories in case a malicious file gets uploaded.
+However, due to API limitations, these must be directories that are not very active.
+For example, since the Data Warehouse's file upload tool uses the **dw-bucket-bronze** directory, it is useful to monitor this directory in case a malicious file gets uploaded.
 While Deakin seems to have an IPS installed that detects malicious uploads on its network, it is valuable regardless to monitor this directory as an extra layer of security.

-Finally, the **/bin**, **/sbin**, **/usr/bin** and **/usr/sbin** directories store important system and user binaries.
+Finally, the  **/usr/bin** and **/usr/sbin** directories store important system and user binaries.
 It would be valuable to monitor these.

 Add the following code block to the **syscheck** section:
 ```
-<directories check_all="yes" realtime="yes">/tmp, /var/tmp, /var/lib/docker/volumes/data-lakehouse_minio-data/_data/dw-bucket-bronze</directories>
+<directories check_all="yes" realtime="yes">/usr/bin, /usr/sbin, /var/lib/docker/volumes/data-lakehouse_minio-data/_data/dw-bucket-bronze</directories>
-<directories check_all="yes" realtime="yes">/bin, /sbin, /usr/bin, /usr/sbin</directories>
 ```
 **check_all** ensures that all important information is extracted from any files written to these directories, including their hashes. **realtime** ensures that these directories are always monitored.
+Note that you can modify these directories as needed.

 See the example screenshot.
 ![Agent configuration file](./img-virustotal/agent_config.png)

-Note in the previous screenshot the third line containing critical system files like **/etc/passwd** and **/etc/shadow**.
+Note in the previous screenshot the second line containing critical system files like **/etc/passwd** and **/etc/shadow**.
 While not entirely related to VirusTotal integration, these files and directories were added to the real-time checking module, away from the default 12-hour checks.
 The rationale behind this was that these files and directories contain critical information that, when modified, could be indicative of an attack.

 Save your changes and restart the wazuh-agent process.
 ![Restarting the Wazuh agent](./img-virustotal/restarting_agent.png)

 ### 3.4.
 Test VirusTotal integration

 You can write files to monitored directories and see corresponding alerts appear in both the FIM and VirusTotal modules.
+As an example, assume that you have modified the previous **sysconfig** block to monitor the non-critical **/tmp** and **/var/tmp** directories.
+While VirusTotal integration would not work well on these directories on an ongoing basis, they are good starting points nonetheless to try out the FIM without damaging anything.
+The actual company implementation does NOT monitor these directories.

-As an example, "tst.txt" files were written to the  **/tmp** and **/var/tmp** directories.
+To demonstrate the monitoring, "tst.txt" files were written to the non-critical **/tmp** and **/var/tmp** directories.
 The hashes of the files were extracted by FIM and sent to VirusTotal, which had no results.
 ![FIM](./img-virustotal/FIM.png)
 ![VirusTotal](./img-virustotal/virustotal.png)